candycane124/SackTheSheep/README.md

 + **Interacting with Items:**
   + To interact with items outside of the game, click on them
   + This will allow you to perform actions or access additional features
+  + Items in the shop cost coins (your coins will be indicated in the top right, either in-game or on the shop page)
 + **Collecting Objects:**
   + To collect objects, simply collide your character with the collectable object
   + When the collision occurs, the object will be added to your inventory or provide you with a certain outcome
+  + You will be unable to collect more sheep if your sack (indicated in the top right) is full, until you return home to release the sheep

 ## Project Info
 Built with python using pygame and tkinter.